Wulfz-Official/Wulfz-Smart-Contract/README.md

 # Hardhat Project for Wulfz Official Smart Contract

-This project includes core smart contracts for the projct Wulfz.
+This project includes core smart contracts for the project Wulfz.

 Try running some of the following tasks: